Quantifying inequality

 • Planners and sociologists have devised a number of measures of segregation

-• Formal definitions here come from @forest_measures_2005
+• Formal definitions here come from Forest (2005)

 Schelling’s model of spatial segregation